 Did you know you can use the same wax they use to seal bottles of Maker’s Mark to make candles?
 I know, right?
 Cleveland Candle Co. offers classes at locations in Mentor, Coventry and Ohio City that allow visitors to make their own custom-blended candles, lip balm and bath bombs.

 Switch out the hot toddy for a hot chocolate in the ski lodge at Northeast Ohio’s premiere skiing destination.
-Now through January 22nd, the Boston Mills slopes are offering $5 rental nights for skiing and snowboarding packages on select midweek days.
+There are plenty of ways to hit the Boston Mills slopes, whether you're skiing, snowboarding or tubing.
+No gear?
+They've got rental packages for every occasion.

 There’s a quiet comfort in being ignored by a cat and a warming thrill when you’re deemed worthy of nuzzling.
 Grab your favorite coffee drink from the café, then head into the cat lounge to visit with over a dozen rescue cats from the Cleveland Animal Protective League.
 If you and your feline friend hit it off, you can adopt them on the spot.
 Reservations encouraged.

 Yes, Tabletop was mentioned in our Drinking Games article, but a variety of snacks and non-alcoholic drinks will keep you going when that one friend (who is frustratingly good at board games) sinks your battleship in like four guesses.
-With over a thousand games to choose from, there’s got to be one that will exact your revenge, even if it’s “Uncle Wiggly.”
+With over a thousand games to choose from, there’s got to be one that will exact your revenge.

-Located in the Pinecrest district in Orange Village, Silverspot Cinema is a film lover’s dream.
-Lounge in their luxurious reclining seats while ordering food for in-theater dining, like BLT lobster rolls, flatbread pizzas and steak frites.
-You’ve been doing movies wrong your whole life.
+Located in the Pinecrest, Silverspot Cinema turns Orange Village into a film lover’s dream.
+Lounge in their luxurious reclining seats while ordering food for in-theater dining, like flatbread pizzas, steak frites, or even a creme brulee trio.